Printer Friendly

 4. An orthopedic appliance used to support, align, or hold a bodily part in the correct position.

-5. A dental appliance constructed of bands and wires that is fixed to the teeth to correct irregular alignment.
-Often used in the plural.
+5. often braces A dental appliance constructed of bands and wires that is fixed to the teeth to correct irregular alignment.

 6. An extremely stiff, erect posture.